grafana/mimir/docs/sources/mimir/references/http-api/index.md

 This API endpoint is usually used by scale down automations.

-### Prepare Partition Downscale
+### Prepare partition downscale

 ```
 GET,POST,DELETE /ingester/prepare-partition-downscale
 ```

-This endpoint prepares the ingester's partition for downscaling by setting it to `INACTIVE` state.
+This endpoint prepares the ingester's partition for downscaling by setting it to the `INACTIVE` state.

-A `GET` call to this endpoint returns timestamp when partition was switched to `INACTIVE` state, or 0, if partition is not in `INACTIVE` state.
+A `GET` call to this endpoint returns a timestamp of when the partition was switched to the `INACTIVE` state, or 0, if the partition is not in the `INACTIVE` state.

-A `POST` call switches this ingester's partition to `INACTIVE` state (if it isn't `INACTIVE` yet), and returns the timestamp when the switch to `INACTIVE` state happened.
+A `POST` call switches this ingester's partition to the `INACTIVE` state, if it isn't `INACTIVE` already, and returns the timestamp of when the switch to the `INACTIVE` state occured.

-A `DELETE` sets partition back from `INACTIVE` to `ACTIVE` state.
+A `DELETE` call sets the partition back from the `INACTIVE` to the `ACTIVE` state.

-If ingester is not configured to use with ingest-storage, any call to this endpoint fails.
+If the ingester is not configured to use ingest-storage, any call to this endpoint fails.

 This API endpoint is usually used by scale down automation, e.g. rollout-operator.

-### Prepare Instance Ring Downscale
+### Prepare instance ring downscale

 ```
 GET,POST,DELETE /ingester/prepare-instance-ring-downscale